xanadu-lang/xinterp/README.md

 # xinterp

-An interpreter for Xanadu that is primarily for the purpose of assigning dynamic semantics.
+An interpreter for assigning dynamic semantics to Xanadu

 ### Download